tarsemtweedl/GitHub-GraphQL-API-Example/README.md

 # IssueReader

-A small app to demonstrate how to load and paginate some issues using GitHub's GraphQL API, with Apollo Client.
+A small app to demonstrate how to load and paginate some issues from a repo, and their comments, using GitHub's GraphQL API, with Apollo Client.

 ### Running